Savings Rate Calculator

 How to increase savings rate?

-If you wish to save more here are some tips that let you increase your savings rate.
+If you wish to save more, here are some tips to increase your savings rate.

 Lower your spending

-Revise your monthly spendings and try to find the potential optimizations.
-They may include cutting off not necessary spendings like cigarettes or trimming the biggest expenses like car upkeep .
+Revise your monthly spending and try to find potential optimizations.
+They may include cutting off not necessary spending like cigarettes or trimming the most significant expenses like car upkeep.

-Focus on recurring spendings like monthly subscriptions for services you are not using or maybe you could downgrade the plan.
+Focus on recurring spending like monthly subscriptions for services you are not using, or maybe you could downgrade the plan.

 Increase your income

-Negotiating your salary may be one of options but not only one.
+Negotiating your salary may be one of the options but not the only one.
 You may look for another job.
-The best option is freelance since it gives flexibility in working hours and in the amount of time you are willing to dedicate to it.
+The best option is freelance since it gives flexibility in working hours and the amount of time you are willing to dedicate to it.

 Pay yourself first

-It is a good practice to put aside the fixed amount of savings at the beginning of the month and start spending the rest afterwards.
-This way you will need to manage the budget with the rest you have left.
+It is an excellent practice to put aside a fixed amount of savings at the beginning of the month and start spending the rest afterward.
+This way, you will need to manage the budget with the rest you have left.

-Of course those general rules may seem obvious, but somehow only a few follow them.
+Of course, those general rules may seem obvious, but somehow only a few follow them.
 Do not put yourself in that basket.
-Start today - the persistence could do wonders!
+Start today - persistence could do wonders!